equinor/dcd/docs/fusion-conceptapp.md

 - Product Owner: [Atle Svandal](mailto:atsv@equinor.com)
 - EA Architect and Fusion Architect: [Eirik Eikeberg](mailto:eriei@equinor.com)
 - Development & Ops: [Team It's A Feature](https://github.com/equinor/fusion-architecture-contracts/blob/main/teams/teamiaf.md)
-- Application Users, Business Area: Early phase?
+- Application Users, Business Area: Projects and project members, Early phase?
 - Launch date, version in production: 28.10.2022, v1.0.2
 - Are any specialties or any deviations from default worth mentioning. e.g access rights, classification of data, usage,etc
     - The user needs to be added to an approved AD group in order to access the application.